Thrinesh1200/SPAM-prediction/README.md

 ## Training Model

-For training the model we can use any sort of algorithms.I used Naive Bayes classifier
+For training the model we can use any sort of algorithms.I used Naive Bayes classifier.